 While you may find you start to worrying less after a hypnosis session, it takes multiple consistent session to totally change your subconscious behavior.
 That said, hypnosis may not work for you if you have a very weak focus, as you may be drifting away from the suggestions from the hypnotists.

 You may have heard of mindfulness as it has grown in popularity especially in Western countries.
 The root of mindfulness practice could be traced to 2,500 years ago in ancient Buddhism, but the secular form of mindfulness is found to be effective in treating anxiety.

-Put it simply, mindfulness is a practice to detach ownership of your thoughts, especially negative thoughts that occurs in excessive worrying.
+Put it simply, mindfulness is a practice to detach ownership of your thoughts, especially negative thoughts that occur in excessive worrying.
 It encourages you to “live in the present” by not getting carried away with worries and regrets.